 GeneCards Summary for PPARG Gene

 PPARG (Peroxisome Proliferator-Activated Receptor Gamma) is a Protein Coding gene.
-Diseases associated with PPARG include carotid intimal medial thickness 1 and retroperitoneal liposarcoma.
+Diseases associated with PPARG include obesity and carotid intimal medial thickness 1.
 Among its related pathways are Pathways in cancer and L1CAM interactions.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for PPARG Gene

 Nuclear receptor that binds peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Once activated by a ligand, the nuclear receptor binds to DNA specific PPAR response elements (PPRE) and modulates the transcription of its target genes, such as acyl-CoA oxidase.
 It therefore controls the peroxisomal beta-oxidation pathway of fatty acids.
 Key regulator of adipocyte differentiation and glucose homeostasis.
 ARF6 acts as a key regulator of the tissue-specific adipocyte P2 (aP2) enhancer.
 Acts as a critical regulator of gut homeostasis by suppressing NF-kappa-B-mediated proinflammatory responses.
 Plays a role in the regulation of cardiovascular circadian rhythms by regulating the transcription of ARNTL/BMAL1 in the blood vessels (By similarity).